Skip to content Accessibility statement

 Assessment and feedback

-The Department of English and Related Literature employs a variety of assessment methods, including group presentations and closed exams, but with a strong emphasis on essay writing.
-Your main mode of assessment will be essays, which will range from short exploratory exercises to more detailed discussions on a topic of your choice, to the 8,000 word bridge dissertation in your final year.
+The Department of English and Related Literature employs a variety of assessment methods, including group projects and open exams, but with a strong emphasis on essay writing.
+Your main mode of assessment will be essays, which will range from short exploratory exercises to more detailed discussions on a topic of your choice.
+We offer high levels of feedback and ample opportunities for you to meet with staff to discuss your written work.

 The Department of History also uses a variety of assessment methods.
-These include assessed essays from 2,000-4,000 words, closed exams, and open exams.
-You will complete a 3,000-word group project in your second year and an 8,000 word bridge dissertation in your third year.
+These include assessed essays from 2,000-4,000 words, closed exams, and open exams, and you will complete a 3,000-word group project in your second year.

 Both departments offer high levels of feedback and ample opportunities for you to meet with staff to discuss your written work.